Final HERIWELL report published

 HERIWELL Inception Report published by ESPON

-To remain updated on the development of the HERIWELL project you can sign in here or join our Supporting Partners network by completing this form.
-Comments or additional contributions are greatly appreciated and could also be directed to firstname.lastname@example.org.
+To remain updated on the development of the HERIWELL project you can join our Supporting Partners network.
+Comments or additional contributions are greatly appreciated and could be directed to email@example.com.

 Heritage and societal well-being (HERIWELL)